GregoryBL/GregoryBL.github.io/about.md

 ### More Information

 #### Current Series
-Random Movie Night - statistically it will be average
+Random Movie Night - statistically they'll be average
 Great Movies - Come see a good one
 Animated Movies - Not just for kids
 B-Movies - Someone actually made these

-### Contact me
+### Contact us

 [nihilistMovieClub@gmail.com](mailto:nihilistMovieClub@gmail.com)